Securing the future of renewable energy: Why solar cybersecurity matters

 SolarEdge products are developed with cybersecurity as a core priority.
 We implement the Cyber Informed Engineering (CIE) principle, embedding robust information security mechanisms into our products from the initial design stages.
 To safeguard system connectivity, functionality, and customer data, we follow a tiered approach that focuses on:

-• Data Security: User data and energy usage data are securely transferred and stored, aiming for maximum data privacy and protection from cyber threats
+- Data Security: Security measures are in place to enable secure transfer and storage of user data and energy usage data (in a data center in Germany), for maximum data privacy and protection from cyber threats

 Regulatory compliance and standards